 Vintage living rooms can sometimes feel stuffy and pokey, while modern versions look too clinical and clean.
 Neither is ideal.

 So why not combine the two?
-That way, you can get all the visual interest that comes with vintage design, plus the sleek lines of modern interiors.
+That way, you can get all the visual interest of vintage design and the sleek lines of modern interiors.

 If your living room is currently entirely modern.
 Try adding some old-world charm by including an antique sideboard or chest of drawers.
 Look for textures that contrast with the standard neutral paints of contemporary interiors.